exoscale/terms/dpa.markdown

-4.2 The Processor continues to adjust technical and organizational measures to follow latest versions of security frameworks and comply with most recent revisions of internationally recognized security and privacy certifications as found at ﷟HYPERLINK
+4.2 The Processor continues to adjust technical and organizational measures to follow latest versions of security frameworks and comply with most recent revisions of internationally recognized security and privacy certifications as found at https://www.exoscale.com/compliance.
-<https://www.exoscale.com/compliance>.
-These certifications are to
-demonstrate compliance with the requirements set out in section 4.1 of this Agreement, as proposed in Article 32 (3) GDPR.
+These certifications are to demonstrate compliance with the requirements set out in section 4.1 of this Agreement, as proposed in Article 32 (3) GDPR.

 ## 5. Subprocessing